Questions: Contact Sandy Sapienza. Phone - 410-923-6133. E-mail - firstname.lastname@example.org

 10:00 AM – 11:00 AM Share your accomplishments

-WHO: This retreat is designed for sewing, textile and paper arts enthusiasts.
+WHO: This retreat is designed for sewing, textile, mixed media, and paper arts enthusiasts.
 People interested in quilting, beading, crafts, clothing design and construction, and hand- or machine-sewing activities are welcome.
-Scrap booking, altered books, collage, book making, knitting, crocheting and similar activities are welcome.
-There are always people engaged in some of these activities.
+Scrap booking, paper arts, mixed media, knitting, crocheting and similar activities are welcome.

 REGISTRATION INFORMATION: Space is limited.

 Registration is $85 per person.
 It includes:

 A full 6-foot banquet table of workspace for studio time (you don’t have to share a table)

 A simple project for an opening activity on the first evening

 Free workshop opportunities